yetalit/Mojmelo/README.md

 ## Getting Started

-Following steps let you know how to get started using Mojmelo.
+The following steps let you know how to get started with Mojmelo.

 ### Prerequisites